grindsa/acme2certifier/docs/openssl.md

 extendedKeyUsage        = critical, clientAuth, serverAuth
 ```

- - enjoy enrolling and revoking certificates
+Enjoy enrolling and revoking certificates

 some remarks:
  - certificates and CRls will be signed with sha256